nianlonggu/SciLit/README.md

 PAPER: https://aclanthology.org/2023.acl-demo.22.pdf

 ![](frontend/screenshots/frontend.png)

-## System Requirements
-* OS: Ubuntu 22.04 LTS or Debian 10, with one 16 GB GPU for supporting NLP functions.
-* Storage: >= 100 GB
-* RAM:
-     - 500 GB for 150 million papers

 ## Installation
 ### Install Docker
 This step is NOT needed if Docker engine has already been installed.